Kristina01111000/Drws_site/README.md

 	- figure out how to force send one, peepso confirmation email works
 	- error shows up in the site health status page, still not working
 	- will need to contact peepso support
-- figure out where in peepso the button to stop non members from viewing the website is
 - using paid membershippro
 	- set up 2 groups (patients + paid) $29
 	- got api certificates from him